 No alternative medicine treatments have been proved to cure stage 4 prostate cancer.
 But complementary and alternative medicine may help you cope with symptoms of your cancer, such as pain.

 Complementary and alternative medicine treatments that may reduce cancer pain include:

-- Relaxation techniques
+- Relaxation techniques.

 Coping and support

-Ask your doctor about support groups in your area.
-Or check your phone book, library or a cancer organization, such as the National Cancer Institute or the American Cancer Society.
+Also ask about support groups in your area.
+Or check with cancer organizations.
+In the United States, you might start with the National Cancer Institute and the American Cancer Society.